Fruit Cobbler Cake

 If fruit is frozen, do not thaw.

-(We've only tried this with frozen blueberries and cherries so far.)
+(We've only tried this with fresh peaches, frozen blueberries, and cherries so far.)
 (Not all at the same time.)

 - Vanilla ice cream